-I have tried some recipes using almond flour, coconut flour and some of the others and at the time in 2016, I was not ready to make the change from traditional wheat flour because I found that the texture is much different than with traditional flour.
+I have tried some recipes using almond flour, coconut flour and some of the others and at the time in 2016, I was not ready to make the change from traditional white flour because I found that the texture is much different than with traditional flour., a bit grainy in texture.
 It may be because it is does not have the gluten to hold the cookie together, (which is what I found out researching) but recently I have found some great recipes I wanted to try and took a different attitude toward the (texture) of these other alternative flours.
 I’m still experimenting and I just read on a blog that using 1 Tbsp of gelatin makes a huge difference in texture.

 I found this cookie recipe, actually on Instagram and I am liking the ladies’ other recipes and I have tried several.
 But here is the recipe for her Low Carb Cranberry Almond Cookies and ingredients.